Are You A Good Fit For Contact Lenses?

 First, glasses do not carry the same risks of infection.
-You do not touch your eyes to put on glasses or remove them.
+You do not touch your eyes to put on or remove glasses.
 Keeping your fingers out of your eyes lowers your infection risk.
 Similarly, glasses are much easier to take on and off at your leisure.
-If you spend a night away without an extra pair of disposable daily contacts or without contact solution and a contact carrying case for extended wear lenses, chances are you may end up wearing your lenses longer than you should.
+If you spend a night away without an extra pair of disposable daily contacts or without contact solution (and a contact carrying case for extended wear lenses), chances are you may end up wearing your lenses longer than you should.
 This can lead to irritation and discomfort and even dangerous complications like keratitis, an eye injury or infection that causes redness, pain, and compromised vision.

 Glasses are the optimal choice for those who suffer from seasonal allergies and experience runny eyes, itchy eyes, or swollen eyes.

-Plus, some people just like the way they look.
-When it comes to frames for eyeglasses, there are just about unlimited options out there.
+Plus, some people just like the way glasses look.
+When it comes to frames for eyeglasses, there are unlimited options out there.
 You can choose thick frames, thin frames, or glasses without frames around your eyes.
-Frames come in different colors and designs, and patients can purchase glasses with lenses that convert to sunglasses and provide protection from UVA and UBA rays as well.
+Frames come in different colors and designs, and patients can purchase glasses with lenses that convert to sunglasses and also provide protection from UVA and UBA rays.